-The application is free of charge and you will not be asked to pay for a ticket to attend the Awards Ceremony.
+The application is free of charge.
 But you can also become a sponsor, if of interest.
 Being a sponsor does not mean you will win an award.

 The timeline as well as all the deadlines are listed on the Process and Timeline page here.

 If you would like to submit your application after the closing date, please contact Andrew Wrobel at firstname.lastname@example.org.
 We cannot guarantee that a late application will be accepted.